Some New Addition Formulae for Weierstrass Elliptic Functions: New Addition formula (3-variable case)

 \end{theorem}

-\begin{proof} The left hand side of the desired formula is meromorphic in \(u\), \(v\), and \(w\).
+\begin{proof} The left hand side of the new formula is meromorphic in \(u\), \(v\), and \(w\).
 Moreover, we can check easily that it is periodic with respect to \(\Lambda\).
 Hence it may be expressed in terms of elliptic functions.
 Further, we can check that the left hand side has poles of order five each in $u,v$ and $w$ and so the right hand side must have an expression in $\wp(u), \wp(v)$ and $\wp(w)$ and their derivatives up to third order.
 More specifically, the right hand side will be a sum of terms, each a product of three functions, one in each of the variables and with all functions taken from the set $\{1,\wp,\wp',\wp'',\wp'''\}$.
-Such an expression is clear from the linear algebra when considering the space of elliptic functions graded by pole order, (for more details on such spaces see for example \cite{eeo11}).
+Such an expression is clear from the linear algebra when considering the space of elliptic functions graded by pole order (for more details on such spaces see for example \cite{eeo11, ea12}).
 This also clarifies why $r_7=0$: since there is no elliptic function of weight 1 to include in the right hand side.

 The coefficients of this right hand side may then be determined using the series expansions of the functions discussed earlier.
 Since the left hand side is of weight $-8$ the expansions used need to contain terms with monomials in $\mu_i$ up to weight $-8$.
-Maple was used to implement this calculation.
-The right hand side presented above was then obtained by making the substitutions implied by (\ref{P_and_xy}). \end{proof} \begin{remark} {\rm Using the mappings in {\rm (\ref{P_and_xy})} we can rewrite the right hand side of the formula in Theorem {\rm (\ref{main_thm3})} in terms of \(\wp\) and its first derivative. } \end{remark} 10pt \begin{remark}{\rm Let
+We used {\sc Maple} to implement this calculation (with details on similar calculations given in \cite{eeo11}).
+The right hand side presented above was then obtained by making the substitutions implied by (\ref{P_and_xy}). \end{proof} \begin{remark} Using the mappings in {\rm (\ref{P_and_xy})} we could rewrite the right hand side of the formula in Theorem \ref{main_thm3} in terms of \(\wp\) and its first derivative. \end{remark}